tekert/VolumeOptions/doc/vo_codemap.rst

 can access. (class AudioCallbackProxy)

-SessionNotificationCallback
+SessionNotificationCallback  (thread safe)
 ---------------------------

-  Contains a reference to wich monitor it belongs to report any new session detected.
+  Has a reference to wich monitor it belongs to report any new session detected.

-SessionEventsCallback
+SessionEventsCallback  (thread safe)
 ---------------------

-  Contaings both audio monitor and audio sessions it belongs to to report any new status.
+  Has both audio monitor reference and audio sessions weak_ptr to wich it belongs to report any new status.
-   (audio monitor reference is needed to get its asio::io_service and async calls)
+   (audio monitor reference is needed to get its asio::io_service and async calls with his thread)

-AudioSessions
+AudioSessions  (thread safe only when AudioMonitor manages it)
 -------------

-  This class cant be created by anyone exept audio monitor, this is because it need a reference to wich audio monitor it belongs, so it can fetch its settings and register events with monitor's reference.
+  This class cant be created by anyone exept audio monitor, this is because it need a reference to belonging audio monitor, so it can fetch its settings and register events with audio monitor's reference, it also needs current settings from audio monitor, and most importantly, wasapi wont report expired sessions as long as we retaing a reference to any wasapi object (whats the use right?) so we cant notify the user if the session is no longer valid, we have to use it internaly.

-TODO: continue explaining. this is the most important.
+	Thats why audiomonitor has expire timers to delete old inactive saved sessions, the session has time points of when it was last modified and when was the last time it was active, etc. With that info we can mimic SndVol expires, on testing i saw that it takes 2min of a closed process audio session to delete itself from the AudioManager enumerator, we do a similar thing here, inactive sesesions are deleted, if they come active again and we dont have any reference to that session we will receive a new session notification.

-VolumeOptions
+VolumeOptions  (thread safe)
 -------------

-  Plugin like interface to adapt it on different software, it uses audio monitor public methods and settings.
+  Plugin interface adapted for talk software, it uses audio monitor public methods and settings.